Steve Gordon (rugby union)

 Steven Bryan Gordon (born 16 May 1967) is a former New Zealand rugby union player.
 A lock, Gordon represented Waikato (141 games) and Wellington (13 games) at a provincial level, and the and in Super Rugby.

-He was a member of the New Zealand national side, the All Blacks, from 1989 to 1993 and played 19 matches for the team including two internationals.
+He was a member of the New Zealand national side, the All Blacks, from 1989 to 1993.
+He played 19 matches for the team and went on the following tours: